MaggieMeow/InterviewPrep/README.md

 # InterviewPrep

-Resources and notes for interview preparation
+Resources and notes for interview preparation.
+Feel free to contribute to and use my notes here!

+## Contents include:
+- Machine Learning
+- SQL
+- JavaScript
+- JQuery